Iretha/design-patterns/src/com/smdev/behavioral/strategy/README.md

 - increased number of classes
 - client should know about different strategies and when/ how to use them

+## Comparison:
-**One Type that may apply many algorithms of a single family of algorithms (i.e. different sorting algorithms) = Strategy** **Many Types that can apply same or multiple algorithms = Visitor** **If you want to add some functionality, not related to the main algorithm i.e. to log when an algorithm is used = Decorator**
+* One Type that may apply many algorithms of a single family of algorithms (i.e. different sorting algorithms) = Strategy*

+* Many Types that can apply same or multiple algorithms = Visitor*

+* If you want to add some functionality, not related to the main algorithm i.e. to log when an algorithm is used = Decorator*

 ## How to recognize it?
 If the logic of a behavioral method is executed by a different type and that type is passed as an argument or is